markusrenoldner/markusrenoldner.github.io/_portfolio/mfdopt.md

 collection: notes
 ---

+**Disclaimer:** These notes were written by Markus Renoldner.
+They may contain typos or mistakes; any such errors are the author's responsibility.

 The course (EPFL-512) was given at EPFL in the summer semester 2025 by Professor Nicolas Boumal and Andreea Musat, see [course website](https://www.nicolasboumal.net/book/index.html#lectures).